-Excessive tackness and absences will NOT be tolerated and will adversely affect your final grade.
-Students who have poor attendance (there or more absences) through the semester will have a grade dropped of one full grade point.
+Excessive tankness and absences will NOT be tolerated and will achemely affect your final grade.
+Students who have poor attendance (three or more absences) through the semester will have a grade dropped of one full grade point.

 Tardiness in excess of half an hour after the beginning of class will constitute an absence.